SkywardApps/popcorn/docs/dotnet/DotNetTutorialAdvancedProjections.md

 ]
 ```
 ## Factories<a name="factories"/>
 With Factories it's possible to extract the projection class instantiation.
-You can either use a plain factory or one that takes an context object as input parameter.
+You can either use a plain factory or one that takes a context object as an input parameter.
 The big advantage of using a context object is that the instantiation can be configured to its needs.

 In the following example the Employee model consists of a property that describes the employment type (eg. FullTime/PartTime).
 If this employment type is not explicitly requested, using the include parameter or by requesting the entire model, it depends on its initial value.
 With a context-based factory, this value can be set according to the current configuration.